-- Use daily to help seal in moisture and to help prevent dryness
+- Helps to seal in skin moisture and prevent dryness

 There a quite a few budget-friendly options when you are trying to figure out how to remove self tanner.
 All you need to do is later the affected areas with the baby oil, let it sit, and then bathe.
 It is ideal for when your self-tan mistakes are larger or discoloration covers a large area.

 - Baby oil not only smells great and leaves your skin super-soft, but it can naturally even out discoloration on your skin.